pavodi-NM/sam_annotator/README.md

 A nice and simple tool for semi-automatic image annotation based on Meta AI's Segment Anything Model (SAM).

-> **⚠️ DEVELOPMENT VERSION NOTICE**
->
-> This package is currently in early development (alpha stage).
-The API and functionality may change
-> significantly between versions.
-Please, contact the author for any feedback or suggestions.

 ## Features

-- **Semi-Automatic Segmentation**: Use SAM to generate high-quality masks with minimal interaction
+- **Semi-Automatic Segmentation**: Use SAM (v1 or v2) to generate high-quality masks with minimal interaction
 - **Multiple Annotation Methods**: Box-based and point-based annotation methods
+- **1000+ Classes Support**: Manage up to 1000+ classes with scrollable UI and full keyboard navigation
-- **Class Management**: Assign classes to segmented objects
+- **Class Management**: Assign classes to segmented objects with intuitive keyboard shortcuts
 - **Auto-Advance Workflow**: Automatically move to the next image after saving annotations (toggle with 'u')
 - **Export Options**: Export annotations to COCO, YOLO, or Pascal VOC formats
 - **Undo/Redo**: Robust command system for undoing and redoing annotations
 - **Visualization**: Real-time visualization of annotations with adjustable opacity
+- **Dual SAM Support**: Works with both SAM1 (segment-anything) and SAM2 (ultralytics)

 ## Tool Overview